- Wide range of powertrains

 It’s plenty of power for around-town errands and highway speeds; it’s enough to keep us satisfied in most situations.

-Explorer ST and Platinum versions strap in a 3.0-liter turbo V-6 that makes 400 hp and 415 lb-ft or 365 hp and 380 lb-ft in those trim levels, respectively.
-All-wheel drive is standard on both models, and the powertrain is plenty brisk—Ford quotes a top speed of 143 mph on Explorer ST, and it likely hits 60 mph in less than six seconds—but at normal, daily speeds, the extra power is a little wasted.
+Explorer Enthusiast ST, ST, and Platinum versions strap in a 3.0-liter turbo V-6 that makes 400 hp and 415 lb-ft or 365 hp and 380 lb-ft in those trim levels, respectively.
+All-wheel drive is standard on the ST model, yet Platinum can be had with rear-wheel drive; we'd prefer the ST to be available with rear drive only.
+Ford quotes a top speed of 143 mph on Explorer ST, and it likely hits 60 mph in less than six seconds—but at normal, daily speeds, the extra power is a little wasted.

 All Explorers are equipped with multiple drive modes including Normal, Sport, Trail, Slippery, Tow/Haul, and Eco.
 With all-wheel drive, Snow and Sand modes are included.